helenplesko/technicallogs/G99GroupProject.md

 FileInfo.com.
 (2012). *.ESM file extension.* https://fileinfo.com/extension/esm
 Filext.
 (2024). *Opening an ESM file.* https://filext.com/file-extension/ESM

-### Complete Leaflet tutorials

-- Tutorial 1: Leaflet Quick Start Guide

-#### Tutorial 1: Leaflet Quick Start Guide

-1. Visit https://leafletjs.com/examples/quick-start/ to follow the tutorial

-2. Create a public repository in GitHub to hold all js, css, html files

-3.

 #### Will this be a good web solution for our project?

 - **Yes**, since it is compatible with mobile phones, this makes it accessible for someone who is out using public transit
-- **No**, not the most efficient solution because it requires a lot of coding from scratch if templates cannot be found, which will take time
+- **No**, not the most efficient solution because it requires a lot of customization, which will take time

 ---